nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 ```
 https://SECURITYSERVER:<ui-port>/
 ```
 in a web browser (**reference data: 1.2**).
-To log in, use the account name and password chosen during the installation (**reference data: 1.5; 1.6**).
+To log in, use the account name and password you set during the installation (**reference data: 1.5; 1.6**).
-Upon first log-in, the system asks for the following information.
+Upon first log-in, the system asks for the following information:
 - The global configuration anchor file (**reference data: 2.1**).

- **Please verify anchor hash value with the published value.**
+ **Note!
+Please verify anchor hash value with the published value.**

- If the configuration is successfully downloaded, the system asks for the following information.
+ If the configuration is successfully downloaded, the system asks for the following information:

  - The Security Server  owner’s member class (**reference data: 2.2**).
  - The Security Server  owner’s member code (**reference data: 2.3**).

- If the member class and member code are correctly entered, the system displays the Security Server  owner’s name as registered in the X-Road Central Server.
+ If you enter the member class and member code correctly, the system displays the Security Server  owner’s name as registered in the X-Road Central Server.
  - Security Server code (**reference data: 2.4**), which is chosen by the Security Server  administrator and which has to be unique across all the Security Server s belonging to the same X-Road member.
  - Software token’s PIN (**reference data: 1.4**).
 The PIN will be used to protect the keys stored in the software token.
-The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.
+   Note!
+Store the PIN in a secure place, because it will not be pssible to use or recover the private keys in the token if you lose the PIN.

 ## 4.4 Security Server registration
-After the Security Server Sidecar is configured, we need to register it in the Central Server, information about how to configure the Security Server Sidecar on the Central Server can be found on the  [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)
+After the Security Server Sidecar has been configured, you need to register it in the Central Server.
+You can find instructions on how to configure the Security Server Sidecar on the Central Server in the [Security Server user guide.](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner)

 # 5 Back up and Restore
-Information of how to backup and restore the Security Server Sidecar can be found on the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).
+You can find information on how to backup and restore the Security Server Sidecar in the [Security Server User guide](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore).

 The Security Server Sidecar stores its configuration in the local file system folder:
 ```
 /etc/xroad/
 ```
 It is possible to store this configuration outside the Docker container using Docker volumes.
-Adding a Docker volume will allow keeping the configuration even if the container is removed and makes it possible to use the same configuration in other Docker containers.
+Adding a Docker volume will allow the configuration to persist even if the container is removed and makes it possible to use the same configuration in other Docker containers.
 To add the Docker volume, in the Docker run command [docker run command](##2.6-Installation) add the Docker volume parameter mapping to the config folder:
 ```
 docker run -v (custom-volume-name):/etc/xroad
 ```
-Once the Docker container is running we can see the volume information and where it is stored in our local machine by running the following command:
+Once the Docker container is running, you can see the volume information and where it is stored in your local machine by running the following command:
 ```
 docker volume inspect (custom-volume-name)
 [